ksumm/Gabbi-Dollhouse/README.md

 # Gabby's Dollhouse Memory Game 😻 🐈

+Gabby's Dollhouse Memory Game is a classic game for kids who are fascinated by the Dreamworks cartoon Gabby's Dollhouse.
+Sixteen tiles make up a total of eight pairs of multiple cartoon heroes.
+Using cognitive memory skills, player need to find all eight matches by turning two tiles in one moove.

 ## 🔗 [View the live project here.](https://ksumm.github.io/gabby-dollhouse/)
 ![Am I Responsive](assets/docs/mockup.png)

-Gabby's Dollhouse Memory Game is a classic game for kids who are fascinated by the Dreamwork cartoon Gabby's Dollhouse.
-Sixteen tiles make up a total of eight pairs of multiple cartoon heroes.
-Using cognitive memory skills, player need to find all eight matches by turning two tiles in one moove.
+## Responsive
+[Am I Responsive](https://ui.dev/amiresponsive) was used to check if site responsive:

 ## User Stories